towolf/towolf.github.com/docs/Quest/QuestCreate.markdown

  typically set tGuessSd=3 and range=5 when intensity represents log contrast.
 If necessary, you should restrict the range yourself, outside of Quest.
-Here, in QuestCreate, you tell Quest about your prior beliefs, and you should try to be open\-minded, giving Quest a generously large range to consider as possible values of threshold.
+Here, in QuestCreate, you tell Quest about your prior beliefs, and you should try to be open-minded, giving Quest a generously large range to consider as possible values of threshold.
 For each trial you will later ask Quest to suggest a test intensity.
 It is important to realize that what Quest returns is just what you asked for, a